by Mike Ratliff

 God used Nebuchadnezzar to bring an end to the Judean kingdom.
 The kingdom of Babylon under Nebuchadnezzar was glorious.
 God blessed him and, as we saw in yesterday’s post, humbled him when he took credit for it all.
 After his death in October 562 BC, having reigned 43 years, he was succeeded by his son Amel-Marduk (or Evil-merodach 2 Kings 25:27-30).
 Amel-Marduk, who, after a reign of two years, was succeeded by Neriglissar (559 – 555).
 Neriglissar was succeeded by Nabonidus (555 – 538).
 Nabonidus, having no interest in politics or ruling an empire, left Babylon to live at Tayma, a rich oasis city in Arabia, leaving his son Belshazzar behind to rule the empire in his stead.
 At the close of the reign of Nabonidus and Belshazzar (less than a quarter of a century after the death of Nebuchadnezzar) Babylon fell under Cyrus the Great as the head of the combined armies of Media and Persia.
 This new empire was the silver part of the “image” in King Nebuchadnezzar’s dream from Daniel 2.
 Daniel Chapter 5 tells us the story of the last night of Belshazzar’s reign.

 Belshazzar was no Nebuchadnezzar.
 While this party was going on the armies of Media and Persia under Cyrus the Great surrounded the city of Babylon.
 The city was under siege and he was having a drunken party.
-Not only does he ignore the threat of the siege, he brings out the sacred vessels, taken from Solomon’s Temple by Nebuchadnezzar, to be used as for the drinking of wine.
-However, just as this sacrilege takes place the fingers of a human hand supernaturally appears.
+Not only does he ignore the threat of the siege, he brings out the sacred vessels, taken from Solomon’s Temple by Nebuchadnezzar, to be used for the drinking of wine.
+However, just as this sacrilege takes place the fingers of a human hand supernaturally appear.
 This hand writes on the plaster wall of the king’s palace.
 Belshazzar sees the hand write.
 He goes pale, God causes the man’s conscience to condemn him, and all the strength goes out of his legs.
 His knees knock together.
 The man is frightened.

 Our sovereign God blocks the “wise men” of Babylon from being able to read or interpret the writing on the wall so none of them can tell him what it means.
 As he cries for someone to interpret the writing he declares that whoever can do it will be made third ruler in the kingdom.
 He is the second ruler behind his father Nabonidus.
 However, the queen reminds him of Daniel.